ietf-wg-scone/trone/draft-thoji-scone-protocol.md

 accessible to endpoints, allows applications to use this information when adapting their send rate.

+Network elements are not limited to communicating information about rate limiting policies.
-In addition, access networks without rate limiting policies may also provide information to endpoints that can help account for connection state, such as network congestion, volatile signal strength, or radio bearers with constrained bandwidth.
+Network elements in access networks could provide information to endpoints that can help account for changes in network capacity that are not suited to congestion control feedback.
+This might include reduced capacity due to overuse, equipment faults, or other transient issues; conversely, networks might choose to signal increased availability of capacity.

 The Standard Communication with Network Elements (SCONE) protocol is negotiated by QUIC endpoints.
 This protocol provides a means for network